gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

 It is recommended that updating of DTLS Restart connection follows the same times and rules as the traffic DTLS connections and is implemented by following the rules described in {{parallel-dtls}}.

+DTLS Restart CID can either be DTLS-RESTART-0 or DTLS-RESTART-1, the value in use is the Current Restart CID whilst the other is the next Restart CID.

+The handshake of further DTLS Restart Connection is sequenced as follows:

+- Perform the DTLS Handshake as described in {{further_dtls_connection}} on the next Restart CID

+- The Responder will store the new key before sending DTLS ACK

+- The Initiator at reception of DTLS ACK will initiate closing the current Restart CID

+- The Responder will reply to the DTLS Close and remove the old key

+- The Initiator receives the answer and remove the old key

 ### SCTP Association Restart Procedure {#sctp-assoc-restart-procedure}